strata/frontend/docs/templating/table-of-contents.md

 in your web page.
 This is useful if your web page is long and you want to provide quick links at the top of the page for users.

-The `tableOfContents` function parses a block of HTML for heading tags, outputs a `<ul>` list of table of anchor links to the headings in your page, and parses ID attributes into headings in the main content (to enable anchor links).
+The `tableOfContents` function parses a block of HTML for heading tags and outputs a `<ul>` list of anchor links to the headings in your page.
+It either uses existing `id` attributes in your headings or automatically generates `id` attributes based on the heading text.
+These are parsed back into the HTML content to make the ToC anchor links work.

 ## Usage